tansweeyang/An-Emotion-Recognition-System-Integrated-with-Human-Intelligence/README.md

 # Human-in-the-loop Reinforcement Learning for Emotion Recognition

 ## ✏️ Description
-Introduces an approach called two-state Q-learning with human feedback (TS-QL-HF) that uses Q-learning and human feedback to improve the accuracy of a facial emotion recognition system without requiring tremendous amount of data on minority population, addressing fairness and discrimination when building such systems.
+Introduces a novel approach called two-state Q-learning with human feedback (TS-QL-HF) that uses Q-learning and human feedback to improve the accuracy of a facial emotion recognition system without requiring tremendous amount of data on minority population, addressing fairness and discrimination when building such systems.

 ![FER System](https://github.com/tansweeyang/Human-in-the-loop-Reinforcement-Learning-for-Emotion-Recognition/blob/ba6fc30777812190ac3a97de65332fbf957dfd28/FER_Flow.jpg)